bockster6669/XBlog/README.md

 - [ ] finish the "change language" feature
 - [ ] create test cases
 - [ ] infinity scroll on */posts* page
+- [ ] should implement text editor on */create-post* page for the content part

 ## How to contribute
 We welcome contributions of all kinds!
 First of all, join our discord server.
 There, you can see what tasks are left, or you can open a ticket and present your own idea features.
 Here's how you can get started: